 - Go to the employee profile > Time off.

-- Click the arrow on the right of the relevant time off type > Policies.
+- Click the relevant time off type > Policies.

 - Click the bin icon next to the policy or policies you want to unassign.